PabloPiaggi/EnvironmentFinder/README.md

 Two environments are considered equal if the distance of every neighboring atom differs by less than some tolerance.
 The tolerance is specified in the *Tolerance (Å):* box.
 In order to compare environments, all permutations of the atoms have to be considered and that calculation can be slow.
-The *Fast algorithm* checkbox switches between a sorting algorithm that is fast but in some pathological cases can be wrong, and a permutation algorithm that is slow but always yield correct results.
+The *Fast algorithm* checkbox switches between a sorting algorithm that is fast but in some pathological cases can be wrong, and a permutation algorithm that is slow but always gives correct results.
 My advice is to use the fast version and change to the slow one if the algorithm finds more unique environments than expected.

 When the calculation has finished the app prints the number of environments that have been found and the average number of neighbors in the environments.